mavaddat/postman-docs/src/pages/docs/sending-requests/postman-vault/postman-vault-integrations.md

 ## Integrate with HashiCorp Vault

 You must be a Postman [Team Admin or Super Admin](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) to set up an integration with Postman Vault and [HashiCorp Vault](https://developer.hashicorp.com/vault/docs/what-is-vault).
-To set up the integration, you need to enter the OpenID Connect (OIDC) authentication details from HashiCorp, enabling team members to authenticate with their HashiCorp accounts. <!-- TODO: verify the name of what the Admin is sharing details for, add details about the JWT -->
+You need to set up an OpenID Connect (OIDC) identity provider in HashiCorp Vault, enabling Postman to access your HashiCorp Vault instance.
+To set up the integration in Postman, you need to enter the OIDC client URL, OIDC client ID, and namespace for your team.

-Once a Postman Admin creates the integration, you need to authenticate with your HashiCorp account.
+Once a Postman Admin sets up the integration, you need to authenticate with your HashiCorp account.
 Then you can retrieve secrets stored in HashiCorp Vault using the key-value secrets engine, path, and key name for each secret.

 > Your computer must be able to access your HashiCorp instance.

+You can use the HashiCorp Vault Browser CLI in your public cluster to set up an OIDC identity provider.
+Use the [`write` command](https://developer.hashicorp.com/vault/docs/commands/write) to write data to HashiCorp Vault, and use the [`read` command](https://developer.hashicorp.com/vault/docs/commands/read) to read data from HashiCorp Vault.

-You can follow the steps to [create a KV (key-value) secrets engine](https://developer.hashicorp.com/vault/docs/secrets/kv), and store [static key-value secrets](https://developer.hashicorp.com/vault/tutorials/secrets-management/static-secrets) or [versioned key-value secrets](https://developer.hashicorp.com/vault/tutorials/secrets-management/versioned-kv).
+You can also follow the steps to [create a KV (key-value) secrets engine](https://developer.hashicorp.com/vault/docs/secrets/kv), and store [static key-value secrets](https://developer.hashicorp.com/vault/tutorials/secrets-management/static-secrets) or [versioned key-value secrets](https://developer.hashicorp.com/vault/tutorials/secrets-management/versioned-kv).
 Postman only supports KV secrets engines.

-To integrate Postman Vault with HashiCorp Vault, do the following:
+To set up an OIDC identity provider in HashiCorp Vault, do the following:

+1. In HashiCorp Vault, go to the [public address](https://developer.hashicorp.com/vault/tutorials/cloud/get-started-vault#vault-cluster-overview) for your HashiCorp Vault cluster.
-1. In HashiCorp Vault, make sure you have permission to set up an [OpenID Connect (OIDC) identity provider](https://developer.hashicorp.com/vault/docs/concepts/oidc-provider).
-This creates a client application and you can share  its metadata with Postman Vault to set up the integration.
-You must at least have the permissions specified in the following [HashiCorp Vault policy](https://developer.hashicorp.com/vault/tutorials/policies/policies): <!-- TODO: make sure explanation is accurate -->
+1. Make sure you have permission to set up an [OIDC identity provider](https://developer.hashicorp.com/vault/docs/concepts/oidc-provider).
+You must at least have the permissions specified in the following [HashiCorp Vault policy](https://developer.hashicorp.com/vault/tutorials/policies/policies):

     ```json
     path "/identity/oidc/client/*" {